siddhp1/Face-Mask-Detector/README.md

 # Face-Mask-Detector

 A face mask detector that identifies whether a person is wearing a face mask or not.
-Built using Tensorflow 2.7 in Python 3.7.
+Built using Tensorflow 2.7 in Python 3.7 for a high school (grade 10) business project.

 ## Table of Contents